caffeinated/repository/README.md

 ### Create a Repository
 Create a new Repository class - usually these classes are simply stored within a `Repositories` directory.
 There are a few requirements for each repository instance:

-- Repository classes must extend the Caffeinated Repository class.
+- Repository classes must extend the Caffeinated EloquentRepository class.
 - Repository classes must specify a public property pointing to the model.
 - Repository classes must specify an array of cache tags.
 These tags are used by the package to handle automatic cache busting when relevent values change within the database.